REANNZ/federationregistry2-Tuakiri/installer/README.md

 Once the above complete:

-3. Access http://<dns-entry>/federationregistry in your web browser.
+3. Access http://{dns-entry}/federationregistry in your web browser.
 Click Login and choose 'Fred Bloggs'
 4. You should now be within the FR dashboard and you can view some basic subscriber information.
 5. Get Administrative access for 'Fred Bloggs'
-	1. execute `ssh root@<dns-entry>`
+	1. execute `ssh root@{dns-entry}`
 	2. in the ssh session execute `mysql`
 	3. run the mysql command 'use federationregistry_exampledb; insert into role_subjects (role_id, subject_base_id) values (1, 2);
 	4. Refresh your browser, 'Fred Bloggs' is now a super administrator and can assign those rights to others via the web interface.